Elia-Karrer/C/Bitcoin address existence check/readme.md

-A program written in pure C, to check if a Bitcoin address exists or not.\
+Check if a Bitcoin address exists or not.\
+written in pure C.\
 (also works for Dogecoin and Bitcoin-Cash)